awconway/NUR1027-FALL-2019/chapters/07measure.md

 **Relevant chapters on measurement from your text for your reference**

-Gray, J.R., Grove, S.K. & Sutherland, S. (2017).
+Gray, J.R., & Grove, S.K.
+(2021).
 The Practice of Nursing
-Research (8th ed.)
+Research (9th ed.)

-- Chapter 16: Measurement concepts (pp. 363 - 393).
+- Chapter 16: Measurement concepts.
-- Chapter 17: Measurement methods used in developing evidence-based practice (pp. 411-430).
+- Chapter 17: Measurement methods used in developing evidence-based practice.

 </exercise>

 <exercise id="24" title="Discussion">

-<a target="_parent" href="https://q.utoronto.ca/courses/161379/discussion_topics/">Link
+<a target="_parent" href="https://q.utoronto.ca/courses/227089/discussion_topics/">Link
 to discussions on Quercus</a>

 <qu>Note: If you are viewing this on the 'Student' mobile app, it is better to